ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 Fill in the details asked of you.
 You will be sent a verification email.
 Click the button in the email to verify your account and start using Issue Tracker.

 After registering, you'll be prompted to [create or choose your company](#creating-a-company).
+Before continuing with creating a company, you should also [verify your email](#confirming-your-email-and-account).

+### Confirming your email and account

+When you register, you will receive an email asking you to verify your email address.
+You need to click the link in the email to verify your email address and be able to fully use your account.

 ### Logging in